dropbox/merou/README.rst

     ./mypy.sh

 You may want to create a separate virtual environment for Python 3, designating python3 as the Python interpreter for that environment.
+The Travis CI configuration for the project runs flake8 under Python 3, not Python 2, so you may want to also do that locally.

 All Merou code is formatted with black, which is installed by the requirements3.txt requirements file described for mypy.
 After